-RESPONSE: The Department appreciates the commenter's suggestion and will review this ecological indicator idea as part of the next version of the RPS tool.
+RESPONSE: The Department appreciates the commenter's suggestion and will review this ecological indicator suggestion.

-Nonpoint Source Pollution/Miscellaneous
+Nonpoint Source Pollution

 22. COMMENT: The Department should identify what is human-caused and what is naturally occurring to focus efforts on water quality improvement from the state, municipalities, watershed associations, and other stakeholders.
 Human-caused water quality impairments and naturally occurring impairments should be differentiated by the Department to guide water quality improvement efforts.
 For example, many streams do not meet the requirements of the water supply designated use because of arsenic due to bedrock geology.
 Conversely, if an industry releases arsenic to a local stream, that should be identified and remediated.
 Another example is E. coli in forested areas due to the presence of wildlife.
 Disturbing natural areas to implement certain stormwater best management practices (BMPs) is not advised in natural areas, and those efforts should be focused elsewhere.
 (4)